How To Paint A Cityscape with Fireworks

 In this tutorial, you will be guided step by step with photos and a video.
 The city is generic but you can customize it with your favorite skyline.
 Just do a quick google search for different city silhouettes.
 A few of you have already sent me a picture of your city line with the Space Needle!

-But beware, this painting is so much fun you might find yourself doing it more than once, even beyond New Years Eve Day!
+But beware, this painting is so much fun you might find yourself doing it more than once!

 Enjoy, happy painting and don’t forget to share!

 Tip For Doing this With Kids:

 If you’re doing this as an Elementary lesson with students or at home with kids, you can simplify it!